After flight delay, defending champion UConn arrives in Arizona for Final Four in middle of night

 STORRS, Conn.
 (AP) — Defending national champion UConn finally touched down in Arizona for the Final Four at 3:15 a.m.
 MST on Thursday after a long delay and a red-eye flight.

-After the plane they were supposed to depart on at around 6 p.m.
+After the plane they were supposed to take around 6 p.m.
 EDT had mechanical issues getting to the East Coast, the Huskies took off in a smaller Allegiant Air plane from Bradley International Airport near Hartford at about 1:30 a.m.
 EDT for the flight to Phoenix Sky Harbor International Airport.

+The Huskies posted a video on social media, showing the team finally disembarking in Arizona.

 No. 1 seed UConn is scheduled to play fourth-seeded Alabama on Saturday night in the semifinals at State Farm Stadium in Glendale.
 The championship game is Monday night.